ignilux1/ignilux1.github.io/_pages/about.md

 Education
 ======
-* Ph.D in Computer Science, George Mason University (expected)
+* Ph.D. in Computer Science, George Mason University (expected)
 * B.Eng. in Computer Science and Technology, Huazhong University of Science and Technology, 2024

 Work experience